Understanding the exam process

 Applying to take a Civil Service Exam

-It is also important to note that, if you are offered a position, we will be required to verify all of the experience that you list by contacting your previous employers and reviewing educational credentials.
+Please be aware that if you are offered a position, you will be required to verify all of the experience referenced in your application materials by contacting previous employers and reviewing educational credentials.

 Exam Components

-Civil services assessments may include anywhere from one to three components that will be combined in a weighted average.
-Details on the components and their weights is included in each job ad.
-The list below is not an exhaustive list, but just to give you an idea of some of the assessment types that you may see:
+Civil service assessments may include anywhere from one to three components that will be combined in a weighted average.
+Details on the components and their weights are included in each job advertisement.
+The list below is not an exhaustive list, but meant to give you an idea of some of the assessment types that you may see:

-- Supplemental questionnaire - This type of assessment may take a couple of forms, but will always involve a complete-at-home questionnaire.
-You may be asked questions about your experience, asked to answer essay questions, or to provide a writing sample.
+- Supplemental questionnaire - This type of assessment will always involve a complete-at-home questionnaire.
+In addition to a questionnaire, you may also be asked questions about your relevant work experience, respond to essay questions, and/or provide a writing sample.

-- Online on-demand assessment - The City is moving to on-demand testing to make the assessment process more convenient for you.
-Assessments may be only a few questions or may be as long as a three hours.
-The good news is that you can take the assessment when you are ready and in the comfort of your own home.
-Typically, you will receive the assessment via email and will have about a week to complete it.
-Be sure to read the instructions carefully to see if you need to complete it in one sitting or if you can take a break.
+- Online on-demand assessment - These assessments can vary in length and be anywhere from a few questions to as long as three hours.
+Typically, you will receive these types of assessments via email and have about a week to complete it.
+Before starting the assessment, please be sure to read the instructions carefully to see if you have to complete the assessment in one sitting or if you can pause it.

-- Oral panel - An oral panel is essentially a structured interview.
-This may be in-person or virtual, but you will meet with several panelists (or possibly recorded for panelist review).
-You will be asked the same questions as each other candidate.
-The panelists may not ask follow-up questions, so it is important to be as clear with your responses as possible.
-Your answers will be scored across a pre-set rubric that includes target responses.
+- Oral panel - An oral panel is a structured interview that may be conducted in-person or virtually.
+During this type of assessment, you will meet with several panelists and asked a number of predetermined questions.
+Please be aware that the panelists may not ask follow-up questions, so it is important to be as clear with your responses as possible.
+Your answers will be scored across a pre-set rubric.

-- Practical - Often used for trade and safety sensitive positions, the practical assessment is an in-person assessment that will require you to actively complete an activity that is typical of the role.
-Your technique and knowledge of safe execution will be scored by a panel of subject-matter-experts based on a rubric.
+- Practical - This in-person assessment is often used for trade and safety positions and will require you to actively complete a task that is typical of the role.
+Your technique and knowledge of safe execution will be scored by a panel of subject-matter-experts against a rubric.

-- In-person - Some assessments are still delivered in-person.
-These assessments may be computer-based or paper-and-pencil and will be delivered in our testing center or at a large location (for bigger assessments).
+- In-person - These assessments may be computer-based or by paper-and-pencil and will be delivered in one of our testing centers.

 Scoring

-You will receive a raw score for each of your exam components.
-This score may be on any scale (e.g. 1 to 5, Out of 100, or Out of 300).
-When we process the components we will standardize your scores on a 700 to 1,000 point scale.
-We will then add on any score modifiers such as veterans preference points that you may be due, which could bring your score above 1,000.
+You will receive a raw score for each of your exam components which will be on a scale of 1 to 5, Out of 100, or Out of 300.
+When we process the components, your scores will be adjusted in accordance with the information outlined in the section below.
+It is at this stage in the process that any score modifiers that you are due, like veterans preference points, will be applied to your score.

 Score modeling

-We will use one of three models to standardize your score.
-These models are set based on the job class and will not change from recruitment to recruitment.
+One of three models below will be used to standardize your score.
+These scoring models are based on job class and will not change from recruitment to recruitment.

-- Straight-line conversion - The most common standardization model is the straight-line conversion that uses simple arithmetic to weight and convert your component scores into one 700-1,000 point score.
+- Straight-line conversion - This is the most common standardization model; it uses simple arithmetic to weight and convert your component scores into one 700-1,000 point score.
 This is used for all non-continuous or public-safety jobs.

-- Curved conversion - The curved conversion is used on non-continuous public-safety jobs.
-We will calculate your standardized score, taking into account the standard deviation of the entire pool of candidates to create a statistically broad range of ranks.
+- Curved conversion - The curved conversion model is used for non-continuous public-safety jobs.
+Your standardized score will be calculated by taking into account the standard deviation of the entire pool of candidates, creating a statistically broad range of ranks.